 If the wound isn’t bleeding, put a thin smear of a plain moisturiser or ointment like Vaseline on it.
 Cover the wound with a sterile, non-stick dressing.

-During the days after the injury it’s important to watch the wound for signs of infection.
-These signs include redness, pain, swelling, warmth and puss.
+In the days after the injury it’s important to watch the wound for signs of infection.
+These signs include redness (especially if the redness keeps spreading), pain, swelling, warmth and pus.
 See a doctor if you notice these signs.